-A Massive, Moving Ice Disk Takes Center Stage, Mesmerizing Maine
+Watch: Massive, Moving Ice Disk Takes Center Stage, Mesmerizing Maine

 There is more than just January's cold currently gripping the city of Westbrook, Maine.
 An immense, icy disk doing a solitary pirouette on the Presumpscot River is dazzling observers, local and distant alike.